Birth (Recognised since September 2019)

 Quick links to my website pages:

 You might find that you would like someone to listen to you alongside other practical support.
 Really listen, and hear what you are saying.
-I have been honing my deep listening skills over years, and it can be make a huge difference to your mood and level of confidence.
-One of the places I practise my listening is as a volunteer for FamilyLine: a phone, text and email service that offers listening, signposting, befriending and counselling for any adult free of charge.
+I have been training in deep listening skills for many years.
+Someone really listening to you can make a huge and lasting difference and I love that part of my job.

 As a trainee Breastfeeding Counsellor with the ABM I am able to use my skills and knowledge to help you to prepare for your baby and plan towards meeting your feeding goals – whatever they may be.

-I have trained in the 3 Step Rewind tool for Trauma with Mark Harris.
-I teach this tool to any member of the family who are having a hard time with negative emotions and physical responses after experiencing a traumatic event.
+I teach the 3 Step Rewind tool for Trauma tool to any member of the family who is having a hard time with negative emotions and physical responses after experiencing a traumatic event.
 It has recently been reported that levels of birth trauma and PTSD from birth are higher than ever thought in both mothers and fathers.
-If this is you, please reach out for support.
+If this is you, please reach out for support if you feel able.